 All in favor of sustaining the decision of the chair, please rise.
 [Few rise] Thank you.
 Please be seated.
 All opposed, please rise.
 [Almost everyone rises] Thank you, please be seated.
 It appears to be very close, but I will show you how noble and magnanimous I am.
 I will yield.

-Ch: The amendment of the agenda failed.
-We will not add to the agenda the New Business as proposed by the Budget Committee.
+The amendment of the agenda failed.
 We will return to the President's Report.